Our Comprehensive Curriculum

 Mandarin and Spanish Lessons

-At The Britleys, our native English and Mandarin speaking staff work side by side.
-The activities are carried out naturally in the languages.
+At The Britleys, our native Spanish, English, and Mandarin-speaking teachers work side by side.
+Activities are carried out naturally in these languages.
 English is not taught separately but rather experienced cognitively and emotionally as a lived language in a formative context.
-We introduce materials in English and Mandarin.
+We introduce materials in English, Mandarin, and Spanish.
 The individualized learning process that marks the Montessori method naturally lends itself to the implementation of the multilingual approach.

 Birthdays – Celebration of Life